 Forget Brazil (for now).
 Disregard Argentina (if you can).
-In December 2013, the World Travel Awards named Peru “South America’s Leading Culinary Destination” – for the second year in a row.
+The World Travel Awards named Peru “South America’s Leading Culinary Destination” – for the second year in a row.
 Just as they did in 2012, the powers that be believe that Peru, with its amazing natural selection of flora and fauna all ready to be turned into lomo saltado and tiradito, is the clear go-to for the on-the-go epicure.

 Other organizations and media outlets such as What’s On followed suit, celebrating the cuisine in countries as far-flung as Dubai and coaxing celebrated chefs such as Alain Ducasse to make comments.
 “The Peruvian culinary scene is incredibly vibrant.
 The country benefits from biodiversity, while Gaston Acurio and many young chefs are exploring the region’s culinary traditions, from ceviche to grilling techniques,” Ducasse says on The Braiser.
 “Peru has a clear vision of its future in terms of both cuisine and sustainable development… Tomorrow, Peru will become one of the leading actors on the global culinary scene.”